-If you’ve completed online registration and submitted a photograph, your ID will be given to you at your registration event.
+If you’ve completed registration and submitted a photograph, your ID will be given to you as part of your registration process.
 Refer to your Induction schedule to find out exactly when and where you should go.

 When do I get my timetable?

 Shortly after completing your registration your timetable will be made available to you.
 This is usually online via our student portal MyDMU.
 You will be able to view all the activities (such as lectures, tutorials or lab sessions) that you are required to attend through the year in time for the start of teaching.
 More information will be provided during your programme induction.

 Please note: Students studying at Partner Institutions, including Leicester International Pathway College, will receive their timetable directly from their Partner Institution not via MyDMU.

 Where can I see the latest student news?

 Once you have registered, you will receive the weekly #LoveDMU newsletter with all the latest news and events to your personal DMU email address.
 Before then and throughout your time at DMU, you can visit the student pages of our website and our social media platforms, Facebook, Twitter, Instagram, YouTube and Snapchat.